Beyond the Chart: The Psychology of Trading Success

 Our cognitive biases can distort our perception of the market and lead to poor trading decisions.

 • Anchoring Bias: Don’t cling to irrelevant past information.
-Markets are dynamic; yesterday’s price has little bearing on tomorrow’s movement.
+Markets are

 • Confirmation Bias: We tend to seek information that confirms our existing beliefs.
 Actively seek out opposing viewpoints to avoid falling prey to confirmation bias.